shobrook/rebound/README.md

 # rebound

-rebound lets you instantly browse Stack Overflow results in your terminal when you get a compiler error.
+Rebound lets you instantly browse Stack Overflow results in your terminal when you get a compiler error.
 Just use the `rebound` command before the file you want to execute.

 ![Placeholder Demo](demo.gif)

 ## Installation

-rebound works on MacOS, Linux, and Windows, with binary downloads available for [every release.](https://github.com/shobrook/rebound/releases) You can also install it with pip:
+Rebound works on MacOS, Linux, and Windows, with binary downloads available for [every release.](https://github.com/shobrook/rebound/releases) You can also install it with pip:

 `$ pip install rebound-cli`